Green Line (MBTA): Location tracking

 The Red, Orange, and Blue lines have block signalling systems that make tracking the location of trains easier.
-Signs in most station on those lines began to display real-time train information in late 2012 and early 2013, while data feeds have been available for smartphone applications since 2010.
+Signs in most stations along these lines began to display real-time train information in late 2012 and early 2013, while data feeds have been available for smartphone applications since 2010.
 However, the wayside signalling system used in the Green Line's tunnels and the D branch does not provide for that level of tracking, nor do the basic stop/go signals used on the street-level branch lines.
 In January 2013, the MBTA announced plans to provide full tracking data for the Green Line by 2015, allowing use of smartphone applications and in-station countdown signs.
 The $13.4 million system is funded by MassDOT; it uses existing Automatic Vehicle Identification (AVI) systems plus additional sensors in the tunnels, and GPS receivers on the surface sections.

 In September 2013, the MBTA announced that "Next Train" signs would be unveiled at Kenmore that month.
 On October 23, 2014, location tracking data became available for Green Line trains above ground.
 Arrival predictions for surface stations – including the activation of countdown signs along the D branch – and underground tracking and predictions were to be rolled out in two phases by early 2015.
 In March 2015, the MBTA announced that enough AVI equipment had been installed to allow the release of some underground data by April.
 Most underground data was live by August, but trains near Park Street and Boylston waited until September.

 The first predictive countdown signs on the Green Line were activated at Newton Centre and Newton Highlands on April 24, 2015, followed shortly by other D branch stations.
 Countdown signs at Kenmore and Hynes were activated in August 2015.
 Signs at Copley and Arlington plus eastbound-only signs from Boylston through Science Park were activated in October 2015.
 The final set of signs – those on the westbound platforms of Science Park through Boylston – were activated in January 2016.
 Because holding and short-turning trains at the downtown terminals makes time-based predictions unreliable, the signs instead show how many stops away a train is.